Psi Sagittarii

 Psi Sagittarii, which is Latinized from ψ Sagittarii, is a triple star system in the zodiac constellation of Sagittarius.
 The star system is located at a distance of 298 light years from the Earth based on parallax, but is drifting closer with a heliocentric radial velocity of −12 km/s.
 The system is faintly visible to the naked eye has a combined apparent visual magnitude of +4.86.

 The inner pair of this triple star system, components Ba and Bb, have an orbital period of 10.78 days and an eccentricity of 0.47.
 The pair consist of an A-type giant and a less evolved A-type main-sequence star with stellar classifications of A9 III + A3 V, respectively.
 These in turn share an orbit with the primary, component A, having a period of 20 years and an eccentricity of 0.51.
 The last is an orange-hued K-type giant with a class of K2 III.

 Name and etymology

-According to the catalogue of stars in the Technical Memorandum 33-507 - A Reduced Star Catalog Containing 537 Named Stars, this star was titled as Al Kiladah.
-This star, together with τ Sgr, ν Sgr, ω Sgr, 60 Sgr and ζ Sgr were Al Udḥiyy, the Ostrich's Nest.
+According to R. H. Allen's Star Names, this star, together with τ Sgr, ν Sgr, ω Sgr, 60 Sgr and ζ Sgr formed the Arabic asterisms Al Udḥiyy, the Ostrich's Nest, and Al Kiladah, the Necklace.
+The catalogue of stars in the Technical Memorandum 33-507 - A Reduced Star Catalog Containing 537 Named Stars listed this star with the name Al Kiladah.
+Based on a different identification, the IAU Working Group on Star Names assigned the name Alqiladah to ο Sagittarii in 2026.